Where is the library?:

-Can someone at the library help me find sources for a paper or project?:
+Can someone at the library help me find sources?:

 Five study rooms are available at the Caldwell LRC for group or individual use.
-Use is on a first come, first serve basis.
-Students can reserve the room up to one week in advance for a maximum of two hours per day.
+Rooms can be reserved up to one week in advance for a maximum of two hours per day.

 Yes.
 Printing costs are .10 per page.

 Does the Library have a photocopier or a scanner I can use?:

 Both the Caldwell and Watauga LRC locations have printers and scanners.
 Black & white printing is .10 per page.
 Color is .50 per page.

 Does the Library have a copier or a fax machine for students?:

 The Caldwell campus library has a photocopier (.10 per page).
 The LRC does not have a fax machine for student use.